Mariusthvdb/custom-ui/README.md

 To hide attributes in the `more-info` popup, you need to add the `hide_attributes` customization option under the entity in `customize.yaml` or in the global customize configuration `customize_glob.yaml`.
 Single attributes can be hidden by listing them under the corresponding entity (or global definition) or you can choose to hide all attributes by adding the new `all` entry.

-## Learn core Homeassistant customization
+## Learn core Home Assistant customization
 It goes without saying that custom-ui is an extension of core Home Assistant functionality.
 As such, you should understand what is documented on [Homeassisant.io](https://www.home-assistant.io/docs/configuration/customizing-devices/) about the subject.
 Important to note, is that Home Assistant [core Jinja templating](https://home-assistant.io/docs/configuration/templating/) is calculated in the back-end, server side, (the device Home Assistant is running on).
 Javascript templating is calculated in the front-end, browser side, (the device Home Assistant is displayed on).